SidVer312/amazon_tracker/README.md

 # amazon_tracker
-A tracker to track an amazon product u want
+A simple python project to track your Amazon products and orders